top of page

 The dating of the K-T extinction [15]

 In 2013, a new method of dating the event was introduced.
-And it claims the impact actually occurred 1 million years earlier at 66 Mya.[11]
-But this is not a situation where a new method is introduced to increase the precision of an earlier estimate.
+And it claims the impact actually occurred 1 million years earlier at 66.043 Ma ± 11,000 year.
+[16] But this is not a situation where a new method is introduced to increase the precision of an earlier estimate.
 The ranges of accuracy of the two divergent theories do not overlap, making them conflicting opinions.
 So just as it is with the estimate for the Big Bang, even though popular science seems to have adopted the latest estimate, the 2/3rds Rule sides with the earlier one and predicts that science will one day come back to it.

 Within the framework of this book’s analysis, there really are no anomalies associated with the 2/3rds Rule’s treatment of Creation Level II.
 All the primary stages in man’s evolution, from the first primates to Adam and Eve, are covered, and in most cases, the dates the 2/3rds Rule provides are in remarkably good accord with the scientific estimates.
-But even with those few that are slightly off (like the 2/3rds Rule’s suggestion that the Neanderthals arrived on the world stage around 267,000 years ago, as opposed to the scientific estimate of 250,000 years ago), they are still within the range of precision science gives for their estimates.
+There are admittedly some cases where the dating is slightly off.
+But the primatology is a science that is in no way settled.
+And it is in those areas of the study containing the most uncertainty where these discrepancies lie.
+So there is nothing really to report on the dating of an anomalous nature.

-The only real anomalies to be found under this heading are reserved for the next installment of this Series, where this Level will be reviewed in finer detail.
-And it is admitted that there are some controversies.
+The only real anomalies to be found under this heading do not pertain to the dates and are, therefore, reserved for the next installment of this Series, where this Level will be reviewed in finer detail.
+And it is admitted that therein some controversies will be unearthed.
 But even after those are accounted for, it will still be evident that the only halfway significant issues between the 2/3rds Rule and natural history are the few that have already been discussed from Creation Level I, where scientific dating is not nearly as accurate as it is in Level II.

 Section 2: The 2/3rds Rule and Salvation History (Levels III & IVa)